-The Rehabilitation Center is a unit of Vanderbilt University Hospital serving inpatients.
-It is located in Medical Center North on the third floor of the Round Wing.
-The Stallworth Rehabilitation Center, in The Vanderbilt Clinic, serves the multidisciplinary needs of outpatients.
+The Rehabilitation Center is a unit of Vanderbilt University Hospital serving inpatients, located in Medical Center North on the third floor of the Round Wing.
+The Vanderbilt Clinic's Stallworth Rehabilitation Center serves the outpatient rehabilitation needs of patients.

 The primary objective of the Rehabilitation Center is to provide comprehensive medical evaluation and treatment programs that help restore physical, social, and vocational capabilities to people with severe physical handicaps.
 This is accomplished by offering appropriate medical and surgical care, training in independence techniques, emotional adjustment, pre-vocational evaluation, and post-discharge planning, which includes close liaison with family and community resources.